raspberrypilearning/cd-my-favourite-celebrity/en/step_11.md

 --- challenge ---

-Using what you've learnt, create more webpages about members of your favourite band or the cast of your favourite movie/tv show.
+Using what you've learnt, create more webpages about members of your favourite band, the cast of your favourite movie/tv show or the players on your favourite sports team.

 --- collapse ---
 ---